danielmoi/vim-tute/05-vimrc.md

 Add this to `/.vimrc`:
 ```
-" turn off all beeping and window flashing
+" Turn off all beeping and window flashing
 set noeb vb t_vb=
 ```